I start a lot of posts that way, don’t I?

 - Heat a large saucepan over medium-high heat.
 Add oil and garlic.
 Sautee until fragrant, about 1-2 minutes.

-- Add diced tomatoes, tomato sauce, diced jalapenos, and water.
-Bring to boil and season with salt and pepper.
+- Add diced tomatoes, tomato sauce, diced jalapeño, and water.
+Bring to boil and the cumin, salt and pepper.

 - Reduce heat and let simmer for about 6-8 minutes until slightly thickened.
 Add chicken and stir until combined.

 - Remove from heat and stir in chopped cilantro.
-Serve with chips, feta cheese, and Greek yogurt.
+Serve with chips, feta cheese, and sour cream.

 Did you make this recipe?